Wondering if Bodoland is safe to travel or not? My first impression of Bodoland, and here’s what I have to say…

 In one word YES.
 In two… HELL YES!
 Just like many other places in the northeast region of India, this place has been vaguely misunderstood too.

-Of course, back in the days some territorial disputes happened, some insurgencies happened, hence the bad news happened.
-But that is the thing of the past.
+Of course, back in the day some territorial disputes happened, some insurgencies happened, hence the bad news happened.
+But that is a thing of the past.
 If you will visit Bodoland today you will find people only busy sorting out their lives, with the simplicity and hardships borne by them.

 Living in bamboo houses, cooking fish on firewood, weaving through the loom… and other hints of a typical rural India is the only common sight in Bodoland.